microcipcip/vue-use-kit/src/components/useTimeoutFn/stories/useTimeoutFn.md

 # useTimeoutFn

-Vue function that calls given callback function after specified amount of milliseconds.
+Vue function that calls given callback function after a specified amount of milliseconds.

 ## Reference